kropachev/tmptest/docs/README.md

-# tmptest
+# tmptest WIKI

-Docs folder  readme
+Wiki readme, More!!!

-From docs folder
+wiki

 Once more

 new line